theintern/intern/README.md

 	-v, --verbose  show more information about what Intern is doing -V, --version  output the version
 	--debug        enable the Node debugger

+  Commands:

+    version                    Show versions of intern-cli and intern help [command]             Get help for a command init [options]             Setup a project for testing with Intern run [options] [args...]
+Run tests in Node or in a browser using WebDriver serve [options] [args...]
+Start a simple web server for running unit tests in a browser on your system watch [files]              Watch test and app files for changes and re-run Node-based unit tests when files are updated
 ```

 You can get more information about a particular sub-command with the `help` command or the `-h` option: